juliogomez/netdevops/pyATS.md

 The sections are quite simple:

-* You can define a number of _tasks_ to run in your test case (in our example we have just 1 task)
+* You can define a number of _tasks_ to run in your test case (in the example above we have just 1 task)
 * Then you will have some _common setup_ to do, structured in subsections
-* After that you would go into the real Test Case (_tc_), with 3 phases: preparation, execution and cleaning
+* After that, you would go into the real Test Case (_tc_), with 3 phases: preparation, execution and cleaning
 * Finally, as a good citizen, you would need to _clean_ everything you set up during the _common setup_ phase

-We can see it working in your setup.
+Let's see it working in your own setup.
 This time we will ask our pyATS container to provide an interactive shell (_ash_).
-We will use the _-alpine_ image because it has _vi_ already included in it, and you will need it to edit some files.
+We will use the _-alpine_ image because it has _vi_ already included in it, and you will need it to edit some files during the demo.

 ```
 $ docker run -it --rm ciscotestautomation/pyats:latest-alpine ash